harman-kalair-mhra/AdaShip---Assignment-2/README.md

 ![hit or miss](https://user-images.githubusercontent.com/56550789/112183072-cf885980-8bf5-11eb-86b5-d8056c8614e4.png)
 -

+#### Object-orientated Programming Consideration:

+In my development, I decided to use the Object-orientated programming approach.
+Object-oriented programming is a programming paradigm that is completely based on objects.
+The reason for this choice is reusability.
+It means reusing some facilities rather than building it again and again.
+This is done with the use of a class.
+We can use it ‘n’ number of times as per our need.

+As shown in UML diagram, I have created numerous classes.
+There is a class for the ```Board```, this is where the board gets generated.
+Methods are called inside the class to generate rows and columns.
+Class ```Player``` has been created, this is where a function is used to fire coordinate on enemy board, which also includes a reset function that resets the player board.

+Class ```Ship``` has also been created.
+The Ship class contains information on how many squares are remaining or have they been destroyed. ```main``` works as game controller, where all the header files are imported and called, this also includes the main menu of the game.

 ### 1.5.
 Ideas and Development Plan

 Discovery phase essential for project which involves a process of scoping, collecting and analysing information about the program or project.
 It allows getting a well-rounded and in-depth understanding of the goals, scope, and limitations.
 Therefore, using resources such as; stack overflow, w3 school and other coding sites was crucial, as it gave me many ideas for the solution to the problem.